-AP C 207 Tilt-Up (1.5)

-I hour lecture -11⁄2 hours laboratory
+AP C 207 Tilt-Up (1.5) I hour lecture- 1 1⁄2 hours laboratory

-Note: May be taken 2 times

 This course is designed to give an overview of the Tilt-up industry.
 Form techniques and panel hardware will be discussed.
 Related safety, math and blueprint reading will be covered.